 This document lists the endemic diseases reported in the region, its specific health risks and severity and general health information about the diseases.
-CENTCOM Modification (MOD) 11 (Reference 8) lists deployment requirements, to include immunizations and chemoprophylaxis, in effect during the timeframe of this POEMS.
+CENTCOM Modification (MOD) 9 (Reference 5) lists deployment requirements, to include immunizations and chemoprophylaxis, in effect during the timeframe of this POEMS.
+There was information provided in the 2009 OEHSA related to endemic diseases, this information is included with the NCMI report.